QualityInformationFramework/qif-validation-tools/Schema Validation Tool/README.md

 Once you have all these variables set, just run the batch file.

+Once you run the batch file, you will find one or more `~.xml` file in the same directory as the batch file.
+This is where you will find your results!

 #### _Important Note about the QIF Schemas_

 > **TLDR**: To use this validation tool, [replace the standard QIFDocument.xsd file with this one](https://github.com/QualityInformationFramework/qif-validation-tools/blob/master/Schema%20Validation%20Tool/QIFDocument.xsd).